-ROBERT A. WEINSTEIN, MD, FIDSA, FSHEA, who has trained more than 100 infectious diseases fellows and mentees, is the recipient of IDSA’s 2012 Walter E. Stamm Mentor Award.
-Named to honor the memory of a former IDSA president who was renowned for nurturing the careers of others, this award recognizes individuals who have served as exemplary mentors, and who have been exceptional in guiding the professional growth of infectious diseases professionals.
+STEVEN M. HOLLAND , MD, an outstanding physician-scientist who has provided key insights into the genetics and pathogenesis of infectious diseases and primary immunodeficiencies, is the recipient of IDSA’s 2016 Walter E. Stamm Mentor Award.
+Named to honor the memory of a former IDSA president who was renowned for nurturing the careers of others, this award recognizes individuals who have served as exemplary mentors, and who have been exceptional in guiding the professional growth of infectious disease professionals.

 | HIVMA | Contact Us

 © Copyright IDSA 2016 Infectious Diseases Society of America